faddalibrahim/data-structures-cpp-java-python-js/stack/README.md

 - build compilers (e.g syntax checking)
 - evaluate arithmetic expressions (e.g 1 + 2 \*3)
 - build navigation (e.g forward/back)
+- used in depth-first search to keep track of which nodes to visit next

 # Runtime of Operations